Background with hexagons

 Project continuity risk is low.

-The project is relatively new and not battle tested but given the growth of the staking practise the continuity risk should be contained.
+The Sanctum project is relatively new and not battle-tested but given the growth of the staking practise the continuity risk should be contained.

 Counterparty Risk